spark-dotnet/framework/README.md

-# Blazor Spark - The .NET Web Framework for Makers
+# Blazor Spark - The .NET Blazor Framework for Makers
 ![Blazor Spark Logo](https://i.imgur.com/kqd8VIg.png "Blazor Spark")

 Welcome to Blazor Spark, a robust, open-source web application framework built on .NET Blazor, designed for makers like you.
 With Spark, you can build production-grade, full-stack web applications without breaking a sweat.